Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Party/Quests/The Narrator's Prison.md

 In the library side of the final room is a vast collection of books connected by various arcane magics and runes.
 There are 3 runes that power [[King Shahryar]], players may use an action to destroy them if found.

 Have him activate the runes on legendary actions.
 One of the runes makes everyone within 15 ft. of any Word Eater make a wisdom save that if failed means they forget all their known languages, repeat save at the end of their turn.

+Start by only draw the part of the maze they can see, as they explore reveal it on R20 then let them copy it onto the physical map